calebwin/frequent/README.md

 # Frequent
-frequent is a utility for crawling websites and building word frequency list.
+frequent is amazing and useful utility foling websites and building word frequency list.
 Mainly made because I wanted to be able to find top n most common words on different websites, but I imagine there might be more useful applications.
 Or not.

 ```python
 import frequent